Rojoss/Events/README.md

 * Add setup options if your event needs them like for spleef we need a floor cuboid.
 * Create event listeners for all the things that handle your game. (see below)
 * Create another class for your event and name it EventSession where you replace the event with your event name. like SpleefSession.
 (For each map a session is created when players join it)
+* Add an if statement inside the createSession method in SessionManager for the event.
 * In this Session class you override everything from GameSession what you need to change.
 Like you might want the max time be more than 5 minutes.

 ### Adding event listeners ###